Upcycling: give your clothes a second life

 The difficulty of consuming better

-An effort on the part of the brands
+An effort on the part of brands

 Upcycling requires a change in brand behavior.

-Review our habits
+Reviewing our habits

 The Wrap site also offers a buying guide based on the parts you are looking for.